edtireli/p-brain-platform/README.md

 ## Image gallery (chronological)

-Screenshots live in `docs/images/platform/` and are embedded below from earliest to latest capture time.
+The following screenshots demonstrate the platforms design and operatability.

 ![Screenshot 2026-01-08 17:43:51](docs/images/platform/Screenshot%202026-01-08%20at%2017.43.51.png)
-*Snapshot from an early session showing the platform dashboard and initial subject context.*
+*Snapshot showing the platform dashboard and initial subject context.*

 ![Screenshot 2026-01-08 17:45:21](docs/images/platform/Screenshot%202026-01-08%20at%2017.45.21.png)
-*Progressing through workflow setup with project/subject details visible.*
+*Tractography viewer.*

 ![Screenshot 2026-01-08 17:45:41](docs/images/platform/Screenshot%202026-01-08%20at%2017.45.41.png)
-*QC/visual context for imaging data at this stage of the pipeline.*
+*Display of a voxelwise map (Ki in this example).*

 ![Screenshot 2026-01-08 17:45:56](docs/images/platform/Screenshot%202026-01-08%20at%2017.45.56.png)
-*Demonstrates navigation across imaging outputs and related metadata.*
+*Display of a parcelwise map (Ki in this example).*

 ![Screenshot 2026-01-08 17:46:02](docs/images/platform/Screenshot%202026-01-08%20at%2017.46.02.png)
 *Shows the interface transitioning between modalities/QC views.*